tetracorp/k240/docs/_posts/2014-03-13-security-and-morale.md

 Ship stolen (20% chance)
-: Randomly lose one of the following ships, in order of preference: Assault Fighter, Combat Eagle, Scout Ship, Transporter.
+: Randomly lose one of the following ships, in order of preference: Assault Fighter, Combat Eagle, Scoutship, Transporter.

 Missile stolen (20% chance)
 : Lose all units of a random missile.